For many people with incontinence, the following self-help tips and lifestyle changes are enough to relieve symptoms.

 Caffeine irritates the bladder and can make incontinence worse.
 Coffee has the biggest effect, so stop drinking it or switch to decaffeinated.
 Fizzy drinks, tea and cocoa also contain caffeine, so cut down on these too and replace them with water and herbal or fruit teas.

-8. Cut down on alcohol
+8. Cut down on alcohol to improve incontinence

 Alcohol is a diuretic, a substance that makes you urinate more often.
 Cutting down may help your incontinence symptoms.